 Cross-check document completeness against official requirements.
 Verify application form accuracy, paying particular attention to salary figures, job descriptions, and personal details.
 Confirm fee payment readiness and payment method availability.

-Employment Pass in Malaysia: Application Submission Process
+Employment Pass in Malaysia: Submitting the Renewal Application

 Online Application via ESD Portal